Click to start searching

 What does incorporation mean?

 Incorporation gives your group its own legal identity (the group becomes a 'separate legal entity' from its members).
-The incorporated group can enter into contracts, sign a lease, employ people, and sue and be sued.
+The incorporated group has the ability to enter into contracts, sign a lease, employ people, and can sue and be sued.

 Incorporated groups are incorporated under law (which can be either state or federal) and report to the regulator responsible for their type of structure, for example the Australian Securities and Investments Commission (ASIC).

-Being incorporated has consequences for people who are going to be on the board or committee of management of a not-for-profit group, as legal duties attach to these roles.
+Being incorporated has consequences for people who are going to be on the board or committee of management of the group, as legal responsibilities attach to these roles.

-Given the importance of the decision about whether to incorporate, this may be an issue on which your group may want to seek specific legal advice.
+Given the importance of the decision about whether to incorporate, your group may want to seek specific legal advice.

 How to decide whether your group should incorporate

-We've developed a free fact sheet to help your group consider the incorporation decision.
+We've published a fact sheet to help your group consider their incorporation decision.

-Our fact sheet explains in more detail what incorporation means and provides a general overview of some of the main differences between an ‘unincorporated' and an ‘incorporated' group, including information on:
+Our fact sheet explains in more detail what incorporation means and provides a general overview of some of the main differences between ‘unincorporated' and ‘incorporated', including information on:

 • checklists to help your group decide whether to incorporate